B3Kay/benjaminkarlsson.com/src/posts/rich-dad-poor-dad-summary.md

 # Rich Dad - Poor Dad | Book Summary, Notes & Highlights

-Rich Dad Poor Dad is a great classic book I higly recommend for any entreprenour, growing youth or anyone interested in knowing the secrets of the rich.
-The mindset of the rich, the poor and middle class habits and believes, why wealth is your liberty and the tools of the trade to become fincancial literate.
+"Rich Dad Poor Dad" is a remarkable classic book that I highly recommend for entrepreneurs, young individuals aspiring for growth, or anyone interested in unraveling the secrets of the wealthy.
+This book delves into the mindset of the rich, the habits and beliefs of the poor and middle class, why wealth equals freedom, and the essential tools for achieving financial literacy.

 ![Rich Dad Poor Dad: Book cover](/asset/blog/rdpd/richdadpoordad.jpg)